Peanut Butter Oatmeal Chocolate Chip Cookies

 - 1 teaspoon vanilla

 - 1 cup (100 g) quick oats (using old-fashioned rolled oats will give a different texture)

 - 1 teaspoon salt

-- Preheat oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

 - In a large bowl with an electric handheld mixer or in the bowl of a stand mixer, cream together the butter, peanut butter, brown sugar and granulated sugar.
 Add the vanilla and eggs and mix until the batter is light in color, 2-3 minutes.
 Stir in the flour, oatmeal, baking soda and salt.
-When it is mostly combined but there are still dry spots, add the chocolate chips and mix until well combined.
+When it is mostly combined but there are still a few dry spots, add the chocolate chips and mix until well combined.

 - Scoop out tablespoon-sized balls of dough onto a lined baking sheet (with parchment, silpat or coated with cooking spray), spacing the cookies 1-2 inches apart.
 Bake for 10-12 minutes until very lightly browned and still soft in the center.
 Remove the cookies to a cooling rack to cool completely.